dagbeme1/atlas-gan/dcgan/logs/README.md

-Recreated logs for the images after the experiment
+Recreated logs for the images after the experiments